Blue (university sport): Costume

 The colour of an Oxford full blue blazer is dark blue.
 The Oxford half blue blazer can be one of two designs.
 Either it is composed of thick vertical stripes of dark blue and off-white, as in the adjacent image, or it can be dark blue, as the full blue blazer, with two white stripes above the club badge on the left breast.
+In recent times, the striped blazer is being superseded by the dark blue blazer due to issues of cost.
+However, the striped blazer remains popular among the shooting sports, and a handful of others, due to its design first being associated with the rifle half blue.
+Members of Oxford University Rifle Club affectionately refer to this striped blazer as a 'stripey'.

 Clubs

 The club associated with the Oxford blue is Vincent’s Club, although its membership is not restricted to blues, and there are wider criteria for election.
 Atalantas is a club for sportswomen at Oxford, and also is not restricted to blues.